 A bachelor's degree in journalism is most beneficial, but it's not always required.
 Entry-level applicants who gained experience through internships or through work at college newspapers can get a foot in the door if their previous work shows promise.
 Even those with journalism degrees should have some amount of work samples they can show potential employers.

 A minor or second major in a relevant field also is very helpful if seeking a career covering a specialized area.
 For example, if your ultimate goal is to be a business reporter, a minor in business will be every bit as beneficial as a journalism major.

-- A fact-based and objective approach: Some people are natural observers who asses situations without bias or prejudice.
-Similar to scientists doing research, reporters need to be able analyze events and data without allowing emotion to get in the way.
+- Observational Skills and Analytical Ability: Some people are natural observers who asses situations without bias or prejudice.
+Similar to scientists doing research, reporters need to be able to analyze events and data without allowing emotion to get in the way.

-- Curiosity and skepticism: To do your job well, you have to be the kind of person who also wants to know more.
-However, you can't stop with wanting to know more.
-You also have to question and seek verification for everything.
+- Curiosity and Skepticism: To do your job well, you have to be the kind of person who wants to know more.
+You have to question and seek verification for everything.
 There's an old cliche that's been repeated in newsrooms for generations: If your mother tells you she loves you, find a second source to verify it.

 - Communication Skills: You will need superb verbal communication skills to broadcast the news.
 Interviewing sources also requires you to be able to establish a rapport with them, which requires good interpersonal and listening skills.
 Additionally, on-air reporters must be personable.
 You must be able to effectively convey information through the written word if you're working with print or online outlets.